marvinga/1-create-a-static-website-using-amazon-s3/README.md

 # 1-create-a-static-website-using-amazon-s3

+- Very simple project just to get you started with terraform
 - This setup will create a fully functional S3-hosted static website with public access.
-- Very simple project just to get you started.

 - Prerequisites
 - Before deploying the static website, ensure you have the following: